-Williams P., (Jan 2010) stated that Educational tourism is tourist activity undertaken by those who are undertaking an overnight vacation and those who are undertaking an excursion for whom education and learning is a primary or secondary part of their trip.
-From table 1, it is found that 6,475 tourists come to Bangladesh for education purpose in 2009.
+Williams (2010) states that Educational tourism is tourist activity undertaken by those who are undertaking an overnight vacation and those who are undertaking an excursion for whom education and learning is a primary or secondary part of their trip.
+From table 4, it is found that 6,475 tourists come to Bangladesh for education purpose in 2009.
 Universities arrange many international seminars, conferences, and symposiums and attract academicians and students seeking knowledge across the world.
-Moreover 26 public universities and 56 private universities (Education Statistics, Ministry of Education) attract people from around the world through their exchange program.
-Monthly analysis shows that growth rate of tourists visiting study purpose has a fluctuating trend from minimum (24.96%) in January to second highest at 11.66% in November.
+Moreover 26 public universities and 56 private universities (Education Statistics 2005) attract people from around the world through their exchange program.
+Monthly analysis shows that growth rate of tourists visiting study purpose has a fluctuating trend from minimum (24.96%) in January to second highest at 11.66% in November (Table 4).